BOARD OF DIRECTORS

 Talha Mulla undertook over 5 years of Islamic studies at Jamiatul Ilm Wal Huda UK whilst also studying academic studies under some of the most influential scholars of the UK.
-Talha went on further to study IT Computing for 4 years achieving 2 IT Diplomas and currently works at a public high school as an IT technician for over 7 years.
+Talha went on further to study IT Computing for 4 years achieving 2 IT Diplomas and currently works at a public high school as an IT Manager for over 9 years.

 Talha has always been inspired to do charity work as he can use his skills and experience to engage, develop and support young people, especially in the education sector.
 Young people today face many new challenges and Talha wants to be able to support them with empowerment, education and life skills.

 Other concerns for Talha globally are to develop and educate families who throughout life have not had the opportunity to do so, as a trustee of Benefit Mankind this vision will change lives of many families around the world.